oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

   but to the definitions in the capability type referred by the type keyname (see grammar above for the rules).

--

->  author="Michael Rehder"
+- <span class="comment-start" id="567" author="Michael Rehder"
->   date="2020-12-15T11:17:00Z"
->
-> What are the refinement rules for this?
-Is
->   it a logical AND of the node types or an intersection set or a
->   replacement?

-valid_source_node_types: not applicable to the definitions in the parent node type but to the definitions in the capability type referred by the type keyname (see grammar above for the rules).<span class="comment-end" id="567"></span>
+  date="2020-12-15T11:17:00Z">What are the refinement rules for this?
+Is it a logical AND of the node types or an intersection set or a replacement?</span>valid_source_node_types: not applicable to the definitions in the parent node type but to the definitions in the capability type referred by the type keyname (see grammar above for the rules).<span class="comment-end" id="567"></span>